 City of Hope has stepped up to do just that, running perhaps the largest and most comprehensive genetic cancer risk assessment in the country.
 It aims to stay ahead of that vast knowledge curve, giving clinicians – doctors, physican assistants, nurses, genetic counselors and others – the tools and information they need to take better care of their patients.
 The program has enrolled over 700 medical professionals in all 50 states and 25 countries.

-Jeffrey Weitzel, M.D.
+Jeffery Weitzel, M.D.

 At the heart of the program is an intensive, multiweek training course in cancer genomics that can be taken online or in person.
 But that's only the beginning.
 Graduates join a Clinical Cancer Genomics Community of Practice, an electronic gathering place to share ideas, get updates and hash out difficult case issues.
 An annual Genomics Conference, a kind of “boot camp,” operated in collaboration with the University of Chicago, helps keep medical professionals up to date.